 - A land contract in which the total purchase price is paid in a large down payment followed by monthly payments, with legal title transferred upon payment in full.
 Although the buyer in a land contract does not receive a deed until all the payments are made, the buyer receives equitable title from the beginning, affording protections for a defaulting buyer much like the protections afforded home buyers who have a mortgage.
 If a buyer defaults, the seller cannot simply take possession of the property, with the buyer losing all the payments already made.
 Instead, the seller must foreclose, sell the property, and pay to the buyer any proceeds from the sale in excess of the unpaid balance of the purchase price.

-- A straightforward rental in which a tenant leased a house from the landlord in exchange for monthly rent.
+- A straightforward rental in which a tenant leases a house from the landlord in exchange for monthly rent.
 In contrast to a straight sale or a land contract, Landlords of residential properties have certain obligation to tenants that cannot be waived, including the obligation to deliver the property in “clean, safe, and habitable condition.”
 Ind.
 Code § 32‑31‑8‑5.
 Another distinction is that a landlord has remedies unavailable to the seller under a land contract.
 If a tenant defaults, the landlord can evict the tenant, keep all the rent payments the tenant has made, and possibly collect other damages.

-- A more complicated transaction called a “rent-to-buy” contract that is at the center of this case.
+Rainbow also offered a more complicated transaction called a “rent-to-buy” contract that is at the center of this case.
 Rainbow offered rent-to-buy contracts for houses that were in such poor condition that they were uninhabitable.
 The house in this case was missing toilets, wiring, plumbing, and door locks.
 All the windows were broken, and there was nothing to keep someone from breaking in.
 Animals had been living in the house, and the carpets could not be salvaged.

 Rainbow’s rent-to-buy contract was an unusual transaction, with terms unlike a typical purchase agreement, a typical lease, or a typical land contract.
 Unlike a rental agreement, its purported intent was to consummate the sale of property.
 Unlike a purchase agreement, title was not transferred to the buyer immediately but only after the buyer paid the purchase price in a series of monthly installment payments.
 In this case, the purchase price was amortized over thirty years at an annual interest rate of 16.3%, with the buyers to make 360 monthly payments of $549 each.